 - 1. Complete the total minimum number of class hours required by the program of study.
 This will be a minimum of 24 hours for individual classes in any Skills Mastery Program. - 2.
-Achieve a minimum grade point average of a passing grade of "C" (70%) on the scale of 100% or receive a "Pass" at the completion of their scheduled class or program. - 3.
+Achieve a minimum grade point average of a passing grade of "PASS" or "P" (60% or greater) and receive a "P" at the completion of their scheduled class or program. - 3.
 Pass all verification tests of the selected programs of study at a minimum of 70%. - 4.
-Upon graduation have a minimum GPA of 2.0 or better or all "Passes" for required classes. - 5.
+Upon graduation have a minimum of 70% "Passes" for required classes. - 5.
 Satisfactorily complete any pending probationary requirements or responsibilities. - 6.
 Meet all financial obligations, if any, incurred with Studio Arts. - 7.
 Complete all required prerequisite and core classes, unless otherwise waived by Studio Arts - 8.
-The student is expected to complete their course of study on time, and must complete all required courses within one and a half times (1.5) the stated length of the program of studies.
+The student is expected to complete their course of study on time and must complete all required courses within one and a half times (1.5) the stated length of the program of studies.